 Step 2: Boil the Pasta

-Once the pasta is toasted, add 4 ½ cups of water, tomato sauce, and chicken bouillon powder.
+Once the pasta is toasted, add the water, tomato sauce, and chicken bouillon powder.
 Stir to combine.

-Cover the pasta and bring the water to a boil.
-Then boil the pasta for about 10-12 minutes or until it is cooked all the way through.
+Bring the water to a boil, then boil the pasta for about 7-8 minutes or until the noodles are cooked all the way through.

 Step 3: Serve

-Spoon the soup into a bowl, squeeze some fresh lime juice (optional) over the top, and enjoy!
+Spoon the Sopa de Conchas into a bowl, squeeze some fresh lime juice over the top, add some crumbled queso fresco, and enjoy!

 Expert Tips

-- If you are using smaller shells or a different shape of pasta, your cook time may differ.
+- If you are using larger shells or a different shape of pasta, your cook time may differ.
 Check the back of the box for approximate cook time.
+I’ve made this with medium shells and it was also delicious!

 Recipe FAQs